WorksOnArm/equinix-metal-arm64-cluster/projects/rpi3-linuxkit/README.md

 This project seeks to speed up development of `linuxkit` on the Raspberry Pi 3 by using a Packet Type 2A server as a fast build machine for `linuxkit` images.

+Short term, the effort is using a Raspberry Pi 3 kernel from Dieter Reuter.
+The longer term effort is to incorporate a mainline kernel in.

+Current project status as of October 7, 2017 is that a test system is booting.

 ### Participants

 * Dave Henderson